A Year in the Apiary - February Beekeeping Tasks (UK)

 February is a turning point in the UK beekeeping year.
 The colony is still living on winter stores, but the queen often begins to lay more steadily, and bees need to keep an expanding patch of brood warm.
 Food can disappear quickly, and small problems like damp or mould can become more obvious.
 Your job is to steer the colony safely through late winter and prepare for spring.

 This page is part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
-It focuses on bees in February, with late-winter hive checks, food monitoring, mould and condensation issues, and early spring preparation for UK beekeepers.
+It covers late-winter hive checks, food monitoring, mould and condensation issues, and early spring preparation for UK beekeepers.
+February is also a key time to review feeding bees, prepare for spring inspections, plan your varroa monitoring and look ahead to March.

 February at a Glance – Key Late-Winter Priorities